deepgram/web-next/content/blog/posts/p5js-getting-started/index.md

 ---
-title: Playing With P5.js: Getting Started
+title: "Playing With P5.js: Getting Started"
-description: P5.js is a JavaScript library for creative coding.
+description: "P5.js is a JavaScript library for creative coding.
 In this series, we'll get you up and running with everything you need to build a basic game.
-Get started now.
+Get started now."
 date: 2022-03-08
 cover: https://res.cloudinary.com/deepgram/image/upload/v1646414380/blog/2022/03/p5js-getting-started/series-cover.jpg
 authors: